koustubhdk34/ResumeMatch-Scoring-API/README.md

 ## Authentication

-Authentication is handled using JWT.
+- **JWT Tokens** are used for all protected endpoints.

-After login, the client receives:
+- After login, the client receives:
-- Access token
+  - Access Token (short-lived)
-- Refresh token
+  - Refresh Token (longer-lived)

-All protected endpoints require the access token in the request header:
+**Header Example for Protected Endpoints:**

 ```
 Authorization: Bearer <access_token>
 ```
 ---
-## Resume upload and processing
+## Resume Upload and Processing
-- User uploads a resume in PDF format
+- Users upload resumes in PDF format.
-- File is saved immediately
-- Resume text extraction runs in the background using Celery
-- Parsed text is stored in the database
+- Resume text is **extracted asynchronously** using Celery tasks and stored in MySQL.
+- Parsing is non-blocking, ensuring API requests remain fast.
 This asynchronous approach prevents blocking API requests.
 ---
-## Job application flow
+## Job Application Flow
-1. User uploads a resume
+1. User uploads a resume.
-2. User applies for a job
+2. User applies to a job.
-3. Resume text is compared with the job description
+3. Resume text is compared with the job description.
-4. A similarity score is calculated and stored
+4. **TF-IDF + Cosine Similarity** generates a similarity score (0.0–1.0).
-5. Application status is saved
+5. Application status and similarity score are stored in MySQL.
+6. An email notification is sent asynchronously to the user with:
+   - Job title
+   - Application status
+   - Similarity score

 Similarity scores vary depending on the resume content and job description.
 ---
-## Background tasks (Celery)
+## Celery Background Tasks

-Celery is used for:
 - Resume parsing
-- Application-related background tasks
+- Sending application email notifications

-Redis is used as the message broker.
+Redis is used as the Celery message broker.

 ---
 ## API documentation
 Swagger UI is available at: